emacs-pe/jist.el/README.md

 #### `(jist-delete-gist ID)`

-Delete gist with ID.
+Delete gist identified by ID.

 #### `(jist-browse-gist ID)`

-Show a gist with ID in a browser.
+Show a gist identified by ID in a browser using ‘browse-url’.

 #### `(jist-star-gist ID)`